 Keep it simple

 When taking on a new decorating project, it's hard not to get overly excited and caught up with different designs, colors, statement pieces and furniture.
 But you'll only end up with too much stuff, clashing pieces and things that don't fit.
 When decorating a smaller bathroom, remember one thing: Keep it simple!
-Feature one statement piece, like a chandelier, piece of artwork, trendy shower curtain or mosaic floor and keep the rest of the room clean cut and sleek.
-If you want to have brightly painted walls, or fun wallpaper, keep the rest of the furniture and decor pieces more neutral.
-Feature simple mechanics, like faucets and baths and make sure your design flows.
+Feature one statement piece, like a chandelier, piece of artwork, trendy shower curtain or mosaic floor, and keep the rest of the room clean cut and sleek.
+And as Courtney Lake advises, play it one note.
+"Unlike in elementary school music class, playing one note in a small bathroom isn't a bad thing.
+Maximize the visual space in a room by picking one color and sticking with it on the floor and walls."

 More bathroom decorating tips